Patcm10/movies/README.md

 # movies

-This is a movie finder.
+This is a movie finder consuming an API Rest and using a JSON format.

 ## Getting Started